203-Systems/Matrix-Wiki/docs/Developer/BuildingMatrixOS/Mystrix/MacOS.md

    source ~/esp/esp-idf/export.sh
    ```

    In the long run, you will want to automate this.
 You could add this line to your shell's configuration file (e.g., `.zshrc` or `.bash_profile`) or if you are using VS Code, you can modify the MatrixOS.code-workspace file and adapt it to run it on new terminal.
-I use `.zshrc` and add `alias get_idf='. $HOME/esp/esp-idf/export.sh'`.
-When I want to do Matrix OS development I run `get_idf`
+You can also use `.zshrc` and add `alias get_idf='. $HOME/esp/esp-idf/export.sh'`.
+Then you can run `get_idf` to get esp idf in your environment.

 2. Go to the root folder of Matrix OS if your terminal isn’t already there.
 3. Run this command to build Matrix OS: